yiliyassh/opentoolkits/distro.md

 -  2020-04-28: Distribution Release: Fedora 32
 -
 Headlines...
+-  2023-04-04 >Fedora plans to provide more encryption by default
 -  2023-02-06 >Fedora to offer unfiltered access to Flathub
 -  2023-01-17 >Fedora seeks feedback on system installer
 -  2022-12-22 >Fedora to speed up shutdown times